 “By generating awareness and creating a vehicle where young people can contribute towards a more circular economy, we are helping to form better attitudes and behaviours for current and future generations,” said Shaper Rachel Hansen.

 In other parts of the world, Panama Hub (Panama) is organizing fruit tree-planting drives to reforest nature where they live and improve child nutrition, Shaper Laura Diaz said.
-Similarly, in Lahore Hub (India), Shapers are leading a reforestation initiative in one of the most polluted cities in the world.
+Similarly, in Lahore Hub (Pakistan), Shapers are leading a reforestation initiative in one of the most polluted cities in the world.
 They’ve planted more 15,000 trees to date – one of the easiest and most effective ways to fight climate change.

 Have you read?